Where is garlic cultivated?

-All of our garlic is grown from our unique virus-free, non-GMO garlic cloves, developed through in-house seed breeding using tissue cultures.
+All of our wholesale garlic is grown from our unique virus-free, non-GMO garlic cloves, developed through in-house seed breeding using tissue cultures.

 The garlic meristem is harvested from garlic cloves and grown using hydroponics to ensure that the seed development is virus-free.
 The seed is then transplanted in nurseries and used to grow our garlic crop.
 Our high yielding garlic produces more cloves on fewer acres of land - minimizing our use of water, fuel, fertilizer, and pesticide.